 Cause

-The BICS website does not retroactively adapt archived or older documents, as this would require disproportionate time and resources.
+The BICS website does not retroactively modify archives and older documents.
+Doing so would require disproportionate time and resources.

 Consequence

-The consequences of this decision are limited, as all current information is accessible.
+The consequences of this decision are limited because all current information is accessible.

 Alternatives

-The BICS website offers the current version of files and documents on the website (as much as possible in accordance with applicable guidelines) when available.
+The BICS website provides the current version of files and documents on the website (as much as possible in accordance with applicable guidelines) when these are available.

 Measures

-To limit the number of less accessible documents, the BICS website enforces strict requirements on new content and documents.
+To limit the number of less accessible documents, the BICS website sets strict requirements for new content and documents.